-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant visible defects noted.
-The plumbing and fittings appear of copper/PVC piping where seen and appeared in serviceable condition but were not tested.
+Notes The sanitary fittings are of modern type.
+The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.

-Heating and hot water

-Repair category 2

-Notes The central heating boiler is of an age where future repair/replacement should be anticipated.
+Heating and hot water Repair category 1 Notes The central heating boiler is of modern type.
 The system was not tested at the time of inspection and will require ongoing and regular servicing.
-It would be good practice to obtain a record of the service history for the boiler.
+It would be good practice to obtain a record of the service history for the boiler and any associated warranty documents.
+Gas central heating systems should be maintained on an annual basis by a gas safe registered engineer.